 Then your light will rise in darkness And your gloom will become like midday.
 (11) “And the LORD will continually guide you, And satisfy your desire in scorched places, And give strength to your bones; And you will be like a watered garden, And like a spring of water whose waters do not fail.
 (12) “Those from among you will rebuild the ancient ruins; You will raise up the age-old foundations; And you will be called the repairer of the breach, The restorer of the streets in which to dwell.
 (Is.
 58:10-12)

-By making your flesh submit, its “feelings” will eventually line up with the Word.
-Depression, apathy, and gloom are replaced with the brightness of God’s Light.
+By making our flesh submit its “feelings,” we will eventually line up with the Word.
+Depression, apathy, and gloom will be replaced with the brightness of God’s Light.

 ID 24244811 © Miguel Nicolaevsky | Dreamstime.com

-Verse eleven is especially significant to me.
-“And YHWH will continually guide you”.
+Verse eleven is especially significant.
+“And Adonai will continually guide you.”
 Do you lack direction?
 Are you unsure of which way or where to go?
 Perhaps, all we need to receive this precious instruction is to give ourselves to our (imperfect) brothers and sisters.
 Strength will return to the body when we do.
 Notice that our “bones” or the frame of the House is restored.
 We become the builder we are meant to be.
 The living waters of the Holy Spirit are ever present in our midst.

 2 Kings 12